dsp9107/EssentialTools/README.md

 # EssentialTools
 These Are Some Essential Tools or Quick Fixes To Some Misconfigurations And Common Errors .

-- [fixPath.py](https://github.com/dsp9107/EssentialTools/blob/master/fixPath.py) - Adds Python Path To The System Environment Variable *Path*
+- [fixPath.py](/fixPath.py) - Adds Python Path To The System Environment Variable *Path*
+- [prepGFG.py](/prepGFG.py) - Copied Code From GFG Can Be Formatted And Put Into Clipboard